 - i.
-Proposals must offer either open interfaces and access to their IoT systems or (embedded) IoT software components running on FPGA/soft cores or IoT devices.
+Proposals must offer open access to their IoT applications and software components.
 Any developed HW/SW component within IoT-NGIN will be tested in IoT-NGIN pilots and provided as Open Source. - ii.
-Proposals must have a clear European dimension, facilitate IoT based innovation and contribute towards European Union digitization, targeting clear economic and societal impact. - iii.
+Proposals must have a clear European dimension, facilitate IoT based innovation and contribute towards EU digitization, targeting clear economic and societal impact. - iii.
 Each applicant may submit only one (1) proposal at each IoT-NGIN open call.
 Multiple submissions per call is a disqualify factor.
 In case an entity submits more than one proposal, all proposals that they have submitted will be automatically excluded from the evaluation process. - iv.
 It is considered as Conflict of Interest and the relevant proposals will be automatically considered not eligible, in case an individual participates, controls, submits or is associated in any way with more than one proposals.
 As indicative example, without excluding other cases, it is not allowed for an individual to be in the project team or the advisory board of more than one proposals.
 Moreover, it is not allowed for an individual to have a legal, administrative, technical, advisory or financial position or capacity in more than one applicant or is in the position to access or influence in any way more than one proposals. - v.
 An SME may participate in maximum one (1) accepted application.
-Applicants that will be accepted via Open Call #1, even if they do not manage to complete the contract preparation are automatically excluded from participating in Open Call #2 even if they submit a different proposal. - vi.
-In case an SME participates or plans to participate in more than one H2020- ICT-56-2020 "Next Generation Internet of Things" Open Call, it will be additionally checked to avoid double funding cases.
+Applicants that are accepted via Open Call #1 are automatically excluded from participating in Open Call #2 even if they submit a different proposal. - vi.
+An SME is not allowed to participate in more than one H2020- ICT-56-2020 "Next Generation Internet of Things" Open Calls.